Tools5 min readby agent-kay

 What about the .env.vault file I committed?

-Remove it from your repository. tene's vault lives at .tene/vault.db and is .gitignored by default (tene adds the entry during tene init).
-There is no equivalent of the committable .env.vault because there is no public design goal of sharing ciphertext via your code repo — if you need cross-machine sync, the Pro plan uses a dedicated end-to-end encrypted sync channel.
+Delete it from your repo. tene's vault lives at .tene/vault.db and is .gitignored by default. tene init adds the entry.
+There is no committable equivalent of .env.vault because tene does not aim to share ciphertext through your code repo.
+If you need cross-machine sync, the Pro plan uses a dedicated end-to-end encrypted sync channel.

 Summary

 • dotenv-vault Pro is gone as of Feb 2026.
-The Free CLI still works for local use.
+The Free CLI still works locally.

-• dotenv-vault pulltene import is a one-command migration.
+• dotenv-vault pull then tene import is a one-command path.

 • Your application code does not change.

-• Pick Doppler or Infisical if you specifically need a dashboard + RBAC.
+• Pick Doppler or Infisical if you need a dashboard + RBAC.

 • Pick tene if you want zero infrastructure and AI-editor safety.

-Longer narrative on the AI-editor angle lives in our other article Your .env is not a secret.
+A longer take on the AI-editor angle lives in our other piece Your .env is not a secret.